ScreaMy7/owasp-mastg/demos/android/MASVS-CODE/MASTG-DEMO-0059/MASTG-DEMO-0059.md

 title: Implicit intent to trigger internal app components
 id: MASTG-DEMO-0059
 code: [kotlin]
-test: MASTG-TEST-0027
+test: MASTG-TEST-0287
 ---

 ### Sample

-The manifest snippet defines an exported activity that contains an `<intent-filter>` with a custom action.
-This makes the component accessible to any application on the device that registers the same intent action, potentially enabling a malicious app to intercept such intents.
+The manifest snippet outlines an exported activity featuring an `<intent-filter>` with a unique action.
+This allows the component to be reachable by any application on the device that registers the identical intent action, which could allow a malicious app to capture such intents.

-{{ ../MASTG-DEMO-0042/AndroidManifest_reversed.xml }}
+{{ ../MASTG-DEMO-0058/AndroidManifest_reversed.xml }}

 ### Steps